Worldwide Disclosure Facility (WDF) – helping to settle offshore matters

 Worldwide Disclosure Facility Penalty Rates

 Penalties under the Worldwide Disclosure Facility vary depending on your circumstances.
 The maximum Failure to Correct penalty for a prompted disclosure is 200% of the unpaid tax - this can be reduced to 150% by submitting a full and accurate disclosure.
-The minimum penalty for an unprompted disclosure is 100% of the unpaid tax, if full mitigation is unavailable.
-Other penalties may apply, depending on what is disclosed.
+The minimum penalty for an unprompted (voluntary) disclosure is 100% of the unpaid tax, if full mitigation is unavailable.
+Other penalties can apply, depending on what you disclose.

 Cooperation and full disclosure with HMRC through a professional adviser will also help to reduce penalties.
-We can help make representations where the facts support the case that the penalties should be lower.
+We can help make representations if there is a case that the penalties should be lower.

 No immunity from prosecution

-In the small print of the Worldwide Disclosure Facility, it does make the point that the process provides no immunity from criminal prosecution.
+The Worldwide Disclosure Facility process provides no immunity from criminal prosecution.
 Tax evasion is a criminal offence.
-As such, a professional adviser who regularly deals with voluntary disclosures to HMRC can help assess the risks in each specific case and ensure the most appropriate disclosure process is used.
 Other disclosure processes, specifically the Contractual Disclosure Facility or Code of Practice 9, do provide immunity from prosecution.
-It is important to get advice upfront about the most appropriate process for you given the significant risks and safeguards.
+It is important to get advice upfront about the most appropriate process for you given the significant differences in potential outcome.
+A professional adviser who regularly deals with voluntary disclosures to HMRC can help assess the risks in each specific case and ensure the most appropriate disclosure process is used.

 Tax investigation time limits - do you have to go back 20 years?

-UK tax legislation includes three main categories of behaviours: innocent, careless (similar to negligence) and deliberate (similar to fraud) behaviour.
-These behaviours are linked to the three main time limitations to charge back taxes of either four, six or 20 years respectively.
-However, a 12-year time limit now replaces the four- and six-year rules in certain offshore cases.
-This is a particularly complex area and certainly requires a TDR expert to understand and apply the relevant time limit.
-It clearly also makes a massive difference to amount of tax, late payment interest and penalties charged in WDF cases.
+UK tax legislation identifies three main categories of behaviours: innocent, careless (similar to negligence) and deliberate (similar to fraud) behaviour.
+These behaviours determine the three main time limitations to charge back taxes of either four, six or 20 years respectively.
+However, in certain offshore cases, a 12-year time limit now replaces the four- and six-year rules.
+This is a particularly compliated area and certainly requires a TDR expert to understand and apply the relevant time limit.
+Having the right adviser can make a massive difference to amount of tax, late payment interest and penalties that you are charged in WDF cases.

 Tax treaties and foreign tax credits